IRS commuter benefits

 Unlike the other qualified transportation fringe benefits, a qualified bicycle commuting reimbursement benefit cannott be funded through employee pre-tax income.

-Please check with your tax advisor.
+Please check with your company’s tax advisor on all IRS related issues.